Notes, Effective Go

 Names

 By convention, packages are given lower case, single-word names; there should be no need for underscores or mixedCaps.
-For example, the package in src/encoding/base64 is imported as "encoding/base64" but has name base64, not encoding_base64 and not encodingBase64.
+For example, the package insrc/encoding/base64

 ring.New

-If you have a field called owner (lower case, unexported), the getter method should be called Owner (upper case, exported), not GetOwner.
+If you have a field called owner (lower case, unexported), the getter method should be called Owner (upper case, exported), not GetOwner.owner := obj.Owner() if owner != user { obj.SetOwner(user) }

 Finally, the convention in Go is to use MixedCaps or mixedCaps rather than underscores to write multiword names.